Couple leaves a legacy with gift to College of Health Sciences

 Paying it forward

-They ultimately decided to make estate gifts to the University of Missouri and the University of South Alabama with hopes that the funds inspire the next generation of health professionals.
+They ultimately chose to make estate gifts to both the University of Missouri and the University of South Alabama, with the hope that their support will inspire students and strengthen the institutions that helped shape their careers.

 “We’ve lived very well under our means and don’t have kids to carry on the name,” Barbara Bush said.
 “But the names Barbara and Leonard will carry on at Mizzou and the University of South Alabama for hopefully a long time to come — and that’s a little piece of immortality for us.”